 There is no Poison Ivy, no Poison Oak, and no poisonous snakes or spiders in this area.

 Bears or bear sign have never been seen at the campsite because campers have been very good about having no food in their tents or eating in tents.
 There is a 3 gallon ammo can at the campsite to use for storing food.
-If you have food waste or food wrappers, please burn it completely in the fire ring.
+If you have food waste or food wrappers, please burn it completely in the fire ring or pack it out.

 I have now extended the hiking trail past the first waterfalls that will follow the river and eventually lead to the railroad tracks instead of having to backtrack on the same trail to get back to the tracks.
 Then, once you get to the tracks, if you turn right you will head towards waterfalls #2 and if you turn left you will head back towards the campsite.
 The hiking map won't reflect the trail extension.